SGIANNINIGARCIA/blueRoute/README.md

 Working on a messaging app using a bluetooth mesh.

 ## Currently working on
-- [ ] Implement 3rd degree connections exchange (working on it)
-    - [ ] Rewrite updateList to account for 3rd degree connections
 - [ ] Rewrite addDevice to use Adjacency List
     - [ ] Recognize when the device is a direct connection or a 2nd/3rd degree device based on reference to CBPeer
 - [ ] Rewrite sendChatMessage to recognize if a message should be routed or sent directly based on BFS
 - [ ] Implement Explore View and clearly show who is a direct connection and who requires routing
-- [ ] Implement a lastUpdated value in AdjecencyList we can compare to decide whether a value in our current adjacency list is the most up to date

 ### Future:
 - [ ] Manage undelivered Messages